Banani-Rath/azure-devops-server-docs-pr/docs/install/install-azure-sql.md

 ## Set up Azure SQL Database

 1. Configure a managed identity on your virtual machines.
-We recommend system-managed identities, but user-assigned managed identities also are supported.
+We only support system-managed identities at this time.

     You can run configuration by using all standard mechanisms, including the: